opengeospatial/OGC-Web-API-Guidelines/README.md

 Use HTTP Headers as intended by RFC 2616, but design your API to allow overwriting of HTTP Headers based on URL query parameters.

+For support of caching consider to support entity tags and the associated headers.
+However, their use might be in conflict when implementing security requirements.
+For these cases, you should explicitly name those headers that must be overwritten to avoid caching.

 ### Principle #10 - Content Negotiation

 [Follow the discussion on GitHub Issue 18 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/18)